zephyrproject-rtos/zephyr/boards/arm/stm32l496g_disco/doc/stm32l496g_disco.rst

 System Clock
 ------------

-STM32L496G Discovery System Clock could be driven by internal or external oscillator, as well as main PLL clock.
-By default System clock is driven by PLL clock at 80MHz, driven by 16MHz high speed internal oscillator.
+STM32L496G Discovery System Clock could be driven by an internal or external oscillator, as well as the main PLL clock.
+By default the System clock is driven by the PLL clock at 80MHz, driven by 16MHz high speed internal oscillator.

 Serial Port